Dpdl-io/DpdlEngine/README.md

-## 'DpdlEngine lite' release limitations/restrictions
+## 'DpdlEngine lite' Demo release limitations/restrictions

-The 'DpdlEngine lite' release software package is available for Free to try and has the following limitations/restrictions:
+The 'DpdlEngine lite' Demo release software package is available for Free to try and has the following limitations/restrictions compared to the full registered version:

 * At startup, the DpdlEngine requires the execution of a validation script.
 The script simply accesses a html website at https://www.dpdl.io for validation (NO data is collected or stored, it's a simple get html).